sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 ##### **Output**
 ![alt text](https://raw.githubusercontent.com/pabloaguirrenck/blog/master/big-data/6-big-data-file-formats-compared/performance_results/writing_time_scattered_boxplots_bg.png "Writing Time Box Plot")
+_Figure 1.2: Boxplot denoting the distribution of 20 trials of writing times for each file format_

 #### 1.3 Boxplot for reading times
 We can perform a similar treatment to our reading time results: